opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

 supply by the defendant at the expense of its other customers.
 A project plant was not specifically set up to supply the plaintiff with concrete for the project.
 The defendant fulfilled orders on a “first come first served” basis.
 This negated the existence of an exclusive contract.
 Moreover, the plaintiff was at liberty to use Pan United even at times when the defendant was able to supply the concrete.

 26     Consequently, I find that the plaintiff and the defendant did not agree to enter into an exclusive contract.
 The contract merely stated that the plaintiff had to order 70,000 m³ of the concrete from the defendant within the contract period; the plaintiff was not precluded from ordering more concrete from other suppliers.
 When Yew stated that the defendant was the sole supplier [11], it meant that the defendant was the sole supplier for up to 70,000 m³ of the concrete for the project.
 As long as the plaintiff ordered 70,000 m³ of concrete from the defendant during the contract period and the defendant supplied such an amount, both parties fulfilled their contractual obligations.
-My interpretation of the contract is consistent with the Court of Appeal decision in _Turner (East Asia) Pte Ltd v Pioneer Concrete (Singapore) Pte Ltd_ [1994] 3 SLR 735, a case relied on by both parties in their submissions.
+My interpretation of the contract is consistent with the Court of Appeal decision in _Turner (East Asia) Pte Ltd v Pioneer Concrete (Singapore) Pte Ltd_ <span class="citation">[1994] 3 SLR 735</span>, a case relied on by both parties in their submissions.
 In its final submissions [79.12] however, the defendant attempted to make a claim against the plaintiff for the difference between the contract quantity (70,000.m³) and what it actually took (53,473.50 m³) from the defendant, amounting to $320,841, at $6.00 per m³.
 This claim is without merit in the light of my finding, and was not pleaded in any case.

 **_Would the failure of the cube test allow the plaintiff to claim for the price differential from an alternative supplier although the plaintiff did not terminate the contract?_**